wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-message-boxes/includes/2-message-boxes.md

 The designer provides a variety of input elements, such as text, date, and file inputs, and some non-interactive elements, such as texts and images.

 All input elements are identified by a unique ID that you can use to access the provided data later in your flow.
-The data are stored in the **CustomFormData** custom object variable, and you can use the following notation to access them: **CustomFormData['ElementID']**.
+The data are stored in the **CustomFormData** custom object variable, and you can use the following notation to access them: **%CustomFormData['ElementID']%**.

 ![Screenshot of a selected text input element.](..\media\text-input-element.png)